Dynamical analysis of the redshift drift in FLRW universes: Introduction

-Similarly, for the $y$ redshift we have:
+{Similarly}, for the $y$ redshift, we have

-To proceed we shall build a suitable physically plausible matter model, thereby determining $\Omega(z)$, or equivalently $\Omega(y)$, and investigate its properties.
-We will allow for an arbitrary admixture of non-interacting components, all individually satisfying linear equations of state $p_i = w_i \, \rho_i$.
-Such a model is general enough to include $\Lambda$-CDM, and many variants thereof, but simple enough to allow explicit calculations of $\Omega(z)$, or equivalently $\Omega(y)$, and its various approximations.
+From this, we can proceed by building a physically plausible matter model for $\Omega(z)$ (or equivalently $\Omega(y)$) and investigate its properties.
+We will allow for an arbitrary admixture of non-interacting components, all individually satisfying linear equations of state \mbox{$p_i = w_i \, \rho_i$.} Such a model is general enough to include $\Lambda$-CDM and many variants thereof but is simple enough to allow explicit calculations of $\Omega(z)$ or, equivalently, $\Omega(y)$ and its various approximations.

-We shall investigate the behaviour of the redshift drift at small, intermediate, and large redshift --- by studying the asymptotics at small and large redshifts we shall see that there are typically zeros in the redshift drift at intermediate redshift, $z\approx 2$ corresponding to $y\approx {2\over3}$.
+We also present an RD analysis applied to different dark energy (DE) models, such as $w_0$CDM, the linear model, BAZS equation of state, CPL, logarithmic evolution, and a couple of interactive models.
+This is followed by a discussion on whether RD data have the power to distinguish distinct equations of state for dark energy or not.

-The article is outlined as follows: In Section~\ref{S:z-redshift} we develop notation, set the stage, and subsequently develop an analysis in terms of the usual $z$-redshift, while in Section~\ref{S:y-redshift} we present a quite general analysis in terms of the $y$-redshift defined by $y = {z/(1+z)}$.
-Other auxiliary variables for describing the redshift are briefly discussed in Section~\ref{S:other_auxiliary_variables}.
+The article is outlined as follows: In Section~\ref{S:z-redshift}, we develop the notation, set the stage, and subsequently develop a dynamical analysis in terms of the usual $z$-redshift.
+We also present the relations between the RD signal peak, $z_{peak}$, and $z_{equality}$, and the turning point of the acceleration rate of the universe, $q=0$, for the $\Lambda$CDM case.
+In Section~\ref{S:dark_energy_models}, we start by introducing the dark energy models discussed in this work, followed by the predicted RD signal of each model for different values of the relevant free parameters.
+We then proceed in Section~\ref{S:DE_discussion} to discuss the power of redshift data in distinguishing different DE models from each other.
+In Section~\ref{S:y-redshift}, we move towards a cosmographic analysis, presenting the general results in terms of the $y$-redshift defined by $y = {z/(1+z)}$.
+Other auxiliary variables for describing the redshift are then presented in a table in Section~\ref{S:other_auxiliary_variables}.
 Finally, we conclude in Section \ref{S:Conclusions}.